playframework/playframework/documentation/manual/working/scalaGuide/main/http/ScalaErrorHandling.md

 @[root](code/ScalaErrorHandling.scala)

-If you place your error handler in the root package (i.e. package-less) Play will use it by default.
+If you place your error handler in the root package (i.e. package-less) and name it `ErrorHandler`, Play will use it by default.

 But, in case you want to: